*This post may contain affiliate links. Read more »

 The aroma of coconut and lemongrass wafts through the air, transporting you to a dreamy, tropical paradise.
 You're walking down a winding alley in Jakarta, the capital city of Indonesia, and it's not all all uncommon to get hit with the intoxicating aroma of Nasi Uduk Betawi.
-It's part of what I consider to be the holy trinity of Indonesian rice dishes along with nasi kunyit and nasi minyak.

 You take your first bite, and it's a revelation.
 The rice is creamy and decadent, with a subtle sweetness from the coconut milk.
 The toppings add a burst of flavor and texture, from the crispy tempeh to the tangy sambal.
 You close your eyes and savor each bite, transported to a mystical realm of pure bliss.